Psalm 127 – God’s Work in Building Houses, Cities, and Families

 iii.
 “We shall see them shot forth into life to our comfort and delight, if we take care from the very beginning that they are directed to the right point.”
 (Spurgeon)

 b.
-Happy is the man who has his quiver full of them: If children are a reward (Psalm 127:3), then there is great blessing and happiness in having many children.
+Happy is the man who has his quiver full of them: If children are a reward (verse 3), then there is great blessing and happiness in having many children.

 i.
-“That hath his quiver full of them; who hath a numerous issue; which as it is a great blessing in itself, so Solomon’s want of it made it more valuable in his eyes.”
+Who has his quiver full of them: “…who hath a numerous issue; which as it is a great blessing in itself, so Solomon’s want of it made it more valuable in his eyes.”
 (Poole)

-v.
+iv.
 “Many children make many prayers, and many prayers bring much blessing.”
-(German Proverb cited in Spurgeon)
+(German proverb, cited in Spurgeon)

 c.
-They shall speak with their enemies in the gate: The gate of an ancient city was a place of business and justice.
-This speaks of the children of the godly having places of prominence and influence in their communities.
+But shall speak with their enemies in the gate: The gate of an ancient city was a place of business and justice.
+This verse speaks of children of the godly having places of prominence and influence in their communities.

 i.
-“As the arrows protect the warrior, so the godly man need not be afraid, when blessed with sons… A house full of children, born before one becomes old (cf. Gen 37:3), is a protection against loneliness and abandonment in society.”
+“As the arrows protect the warrior, so the godly man need not be afraid, when blessed with sons….
+A house full of children, born before one becomes old…is a protection against loneliness and abandonment in society.”
 (VanGemeren)

 ii.
 “Nobody cares to meddle with a man who can gather a clan of brave sons about him.”
 (Spurgeon)